 - Use On-Chip Clocking (OCC) to provide launch and capture clock pulse for At-Speed testing

 - Generate critical paths from PrimeTime for performing Path Delay testing

 - Use TetraMAX® diagnosis features to analyze failures on the ATE

-ASIC, SoC, or Test Engineers who perform ATPG at the Chip or SoC level.
+ASIC, SoC or Test Engineers who perform ATPG at the Chip or SoC level.

-Prerequisites for the class include:
+Prerequisites for the workshop include: